 Professional Experience Placement (PEP) is the main form of Work Integrated Learning (WIL) provided by the College of Health and Medicine.
-Before a student undertakes a PEP, an agreement between the University and Industry Partner must be formalised in accordance with University of Tasmania WIL Policy (PDF 79KB) and WIL Procedure (PDF 131KB).
+Before a student undertakes a PEP, an agreement between the University and Industry Partner must be formalised.
 The Agreement details the responsibilities of both the University of Tasmania, including students, and Industry Partner.

 Agreements can be Industry Partner initiated – Student Placement Agreements/Deeds of Placement, or Education Provider (University) initiated – Work Integrated Learning Placement Agreement or Memorandum of Understanding.
 The type of Agreement executed is negotiated between the Industry Partner and Education Provider in accordance with organisational policy and guidelines.